 EDI automates the entire process.
 Your system sends a purchase order directly to your trading partner’s ERP.
 The document is processed instantly, and the invoice is returned in real time—no human intervention needed.

 When you send a purchase order by email or fax, the supplier has to manually enter it into their system.
-This slows down the process and increases the risk of:
+This slows the process and increases the risk of errors, delays, and miscommunication, affecting order accuracy and efficiency.

 Why EDI Matters for Modern Businesses